Effects of Hurricane Dorian in the Bahamas: Grand Bahama

 There was an island-wide power outage on Grand Bahama Island, and an oil refinery was damaged.
 About 300 homes on the island were destroyed or severely damaged, with the heaviest damage on the eastern side of the island.
 At least 60% of Grand Bahama Island was left submerged as Dorian moved away on September 3.
 Grand Bahama International Airport went underwater by 07:00 UTC September 2, with water levels reaching 6 ft.
 Strong winds at the airport severely damaged buildings and aircraft, leaving debris strewn across the airport and surrounding roads.
 Floodwaters and sewage contaminated Rand Memorial Hospital.
-The operating room, intensive care unit, and the wards were rendered unusable after being tainted by sewage, while mold outbreaks after the floodwaters receded forced more parts of the hospital to be evacuated.
+The operating room, intensive care unit, and the wards were rendered unusable after being tainted by sewage, while mould outbreaks after the floodwaters receded forced more parts of the hospital to be evacuated.
 The two main supermarkets in Freeport, as well as their warehouses, were inundated by storm surge.

 Elsewhere

-At 11:24 UTC on September 2, 2019, total power was lost on the island of New Providence.
+At 11:24 UTC on 2 September 2019, total power was lost on the island of New Providence.
 The following day, by 1:50 (UTC), 40% of power had been restored.

 Aftermath

-The National Emergency Management Agency of the Bahamas (NEMA) handled the response to the hurricane, working with the Caribbean Disaster Emergency Management Agency.
-In the days after Dorian affected the Bahamas, officials surveyed the damage by air.
+The National Emergency Management Agency of The Bahamas (NEMA) handled the response to the hurricane, working with the Caribbean Disaster Emergency Management Agency.
+In the days after Dorian affected The Bahamas, officials surveyed the damage by air.
 Residents in the Abacos and Grand Bahama suffered from water shortages, power outages, and a lack of telecommunications; these conditions created difficulty in handling the logistics of the disaster.
 After the storm, at least 2,000 people stayed in government shelters.
 Thousands of people left Abaco and Grand Bahama in the days after the storm, with the Department of Rehabilitative Welfare Services in New Providence recording 6,854 evacuees entering Nassau by air from September 5–13.
 Several cruise companies redirected their ships to bring aid and transport passengers off the affected islands.
 Bahamasair offered free flights out of Abaco and Grand Bahama beginning September 5, though some passengers said they still had to pay.
 The Royal Bahamas Defence Force and the Royal Bahamas Police Force were deployed to Grand Bahama and Abaco via boat.
 Widespread looting, however, still occurred in the immediate aftermath of the hurricane.